 As the tagline reads “the pearl of Africa”, Uganda is genuinely rich in archaeological areas, located in eastern Uganda 10 km away from the main town of Kumi district is this ancient and historical area.
 The area shelters 6 rocks and 3 are the major rocks, these are said to have been painted in the stone age era summarizing it over the centuries.
-Tentatively recognized by UNESCO as a world heritage site in 1997, Nyero rocks become Uganda’s oldest rock art on the granite rock outcrop on Moru Ikara.
+Tentatively recognized by UNESCO as a world heritage site in 1997, Nyero rock paintings become Uganda’s oldest rock art on the granite rock outcrop on Moru Ikara.

 There are different shapes that portray different means such as animals, canoes, consecrate circles, and many others.
 These rocks and paintings are traditionally accredited acting as shrines, the local people believe that they can always communicate with their descendants and get help on the bad days.